The ultimate guide to one of the most famous carnivals in the world, the Venice Carnival!

 Most tourists don’t dress up for Venice Carnival, but there are plenty that do!

 If not a full costume, at least opt for a mask.
-There are hundreds of masks shops and street vendors selling beautiful masks.
+There are hundreds of mask shops and street vendors selling beautiful masks.

 Masks are such a significant part of the Venice Carnival.
-In the past, during Venice Carnivals masks allowed the people to protect their identity and remove any social differences.
+In the past, during the Venice Carnivals, masks allowed people to protect their identity and remove any social differences.

 Now that you know everything about the Carnival of Venice, it’s time to start planning your trip!